 Relationship Building in South Korea is Critical

 Overseas investments are still a relatively new subject matter for all types of investors in South Korea.
 This is particularly exacerbated for alternative fund managers that are providing specific manager expertise and are often more illiquid than other investments.
-As such, the relationship and trust building in the local market will be critical for the success of managers.
-However, this is not an overnight exercise and managers that take the South Korean investor market seriously will form the proper relationships and will be able to benefit from them.
+As such, the relationship and trust building in the local market may be critical for the success of managers.
+However, this is not an overnight exercise and managers that take the South Korean investor market seriously could form the proper relationships and may be able to benefit from them.
 Long term relationship building is of extreme importance for this local market.